liip/LiipImagineBundle/Resources/doc/installation.rst

     composer require liip/imagine-bundle

-If you accept the Symfony Flex recipe during installation you are done!
+If you accept the Symfony Flex recipe during installation, the bundle is registered, routing set up and the configuration skeleton file is created.
+You can now adapt the configuration to your needs.
 Otherwise, you need to configure the bundle with the next steps.

 Step 2: Enable the Bundle